Dellview, North Carolina

-Dellview is an incorporated town in Gaston County, North Carolina, United States.
+Dellview is an inactive incorporated town in Gaston County, North Carolina, United States.
 Its population was 13 at the 2010 census but dropped to 6 as of the 2020 census.

 Dellview is located in the Muddy Fork watershed, a tributary of Buffalo Creek flowing to the Broad River in South Carolina.
 The town collects no taxes from its residents, almost all of whom are relatives.
 Dellview also doesn't request any state money.
 The town has no police department, nor a water or sewer system.
 Since it is inactive, the town has no elected officials or municipal elections, and is now governed by Gaston County.

 Dellview Road, the community's only paved road, forms the town's northern border.
 North of it lies the town of Cherryville.